galanisd/omtd-store/README.md

 ## Run ##

 Examples on how to start the REST Server & Client (in Windows and Linux) are provided in omtd-store/scripts folder.
-For example CD to scripts folder and type the following command to start the REST server uses the local hard drive.
+For example CD to scripts folder and type the following command to start the REST server that uses the local hard drive.

 ```